website is dedicated to publicizing and promoting my music,

-Mark Guerrero began playing in rock & roll bands at age 12 and led the popular
+Mark Guerrero began playing in rock & roll bands at age 12.
+He led the

-East Los Angeles band Mark & the Escorts, who recorded two singles for GNP
+popular East Los Angeles band Mark & the Escorts, who recorded two singles for

-Crescendo Records.
-He has recorded as a solo artist for Ode Records (produced
+GNP Crescendo Records.
+Mark has also recorded as a solo artist for Ode Records (produced

 by the legendary Lou Adler), Capitol Records, and with his group Tango for A&M